mrshmllow/document-color.nvim/README.md

 require("document-color").buf_detach()
 ```

+## Notes
+- You should probably keep your existing colorizer plugin, this plugin does not replace it
+- I am only using "color" and not "colour" because thats what the lsp specs say, not because i believe in such heresy to the queen

-## 🔮
+## 🔮 A future...
-When (or if) [anti-conceal](https://github.com/neovim/neovim/pull/9496) ever gets merged, it may be possible to have something like this!
+When (or if) [anti-conceal](https://github.com/neovim/neovim/pull/9496) ever gets merged, it may be possible to have something like the tailwindcss vscode extension has

 ![image](https://user-images.githubusercontent.com/40532058/184592957-99705666-c26f-4ee9-b804-42201db7dd9a.png)